zushicat/single-image-SRGAN/README.md

 Change into directory /src.

 There are 3 files:
-- data_loader.py: loads batches of image crops
+- data_loader.py: loads batches of image crops or a single image
-- srgan.py: model and training
+- srgan.py: models and training
 - inference.py: an example on how to predict images

 - Use inference.py to enhance aerial images with the generator model in /models (change the script accordingly to your needs).
 - If you like to train your own image types